-American cellist Sarah Schoeffler currently lives in New York City and is a member of The Orchestra Now, under the leadership of music director Leon Botstein.
-Prior to joining TON, Sarah served as principal cellist of The Mannes Orchestra and The Mannes Opera Orchestra.
-Sarah has also worked under other notable conductors including Joseph Colaneri, JoAnn Falletta, James Feddeck, David Hayes, Benjamin Hochman, and Ari Pelto.
-She has served as principal cellist for Arezzo Opera Festival Orchestra, MACE (Mannes American Composers Ensemble), Apotheosis Opera, the Joffrey Ballet School and has performed in Alice Tully Hall, Severance Hall, Civic Hall, Symphony Space, Kaye Playhouse.
-TON’s upcoming season includes performances at Carnegie Hall’s Stern/Perelman Auditorium, and Jazz at Lincoln Center’s Rose Theater under Maestro Fabio Luisi.
+American cellist Sarah Schoeffler currently lives in New York City and is a member of The Orchestra Now, where she serves as one of the principal cellists.
+Prior to joining TŌN, Sarah was principal cellist of The Mannes Orchestra and The Mannes Opera Orchestra.
+Sarah has worked under other notable conductors including Joseph Colaneri, JoAnn Falletta, James Feddeck, Valery Gergiev, David Hayes, Benjamin Hochman, Fabio Luisi, and Ari Pelto.
+She has served as principal cellist for the Arezzo Opera Festival Orchestra, MACE (Mannes American Composers Ensemble), Apotheosis Opera, the Joffrey Ballet School and has performed in Carnegie Hall’s Stern Auditorium, Alice Tully Hall, Severance Hall, Jazz at Lincoln Center, Symphony Space, El Museo del Barrio, Rainey Rogers Auditorium at the Metropolitan Museum of Art, Teatro Petrarca, and Kaye Playhouse, among many others.

 A passionate chamber musician, Sarah frequently performs with duo partner Baron Fenwick, giving recitals throughout New York City.
 Notable performances include concerts at the Bohemian National Hall, Madison Avenue Presbyterian Church, Ernst C. Stiefel Concert Hall, Church of the Holy Trinity, and the Hungarian House.
-For two seasons, Sarah was a member of Trio FSX, with violinist Natalie Xia and pianist Baron Fenwick.
-Trio FSX has performed in many prestigious venues, including The Frick Collection and The German Consulate of New York and in December 2016 they made their Carnegie Hall debut in Weill Recital Hall.
-Additional highlights of Sarah’s work as a chamber musician include performances with Æon Music Ensemble at Carnegie Hall’s Zankel Hall and performances with soprano Susanna Phillips at the Guggenheim Museum and French Institute Alliance Francoise.
-Sarah includes Audrey Axinn, Seymour Lipkin, Victor Rosenbaum, Laurie Smukler, Ju Ying Song, Hiroko Yajima, and members of the Afiara, Biava, Cecilia, Juilliard, Orion, Penderecki and Rubens string quartet among her chamber music coaches.
+As a member of Trio FSX, formed with violinist Natalie Xia and pianist Baron Fenwick, Sarah has performed in many prestigious venues, including The Frick Collection and The German Consulate of New York and in December 2016 they made their Carnegie Hall debut in Weill Recital Hall.
+Additional highlights of Sarah’s work as a chamber musician include performances with Æon Music Ensemble at Carnegie Hall’s Zankel Hall, performances with soprano Susanna Phillips at the Guggenheim Museum and French Institute Alliance Francaise, and chamber performances at National Sawdust.
+Sarah includes Audrey Axinn, Seymour Lipkin, Victor Rosenbaum, Laurie Smukler, Ju Ying Song, Dawn Upshaw, Hiroko Yajima, and members of the Afiara, Biava, Cecilia, Juilliard, Orion, Penderecki and Rubens string quartet among her chamber music coaches.

-Sarah believes that pedagogy is an important facet of being an active musician and maintains a private studio in New York City and is on the faculty of Harmony Program and ToneRow.
+Sarah believes that pedagogy is an important facet of being an active musician and maintains a large private studio in New York City and is on the faculty of Harmony Program, ToneRow and MusicAlly.
 Prior to teaching at Harmony, she worked at the Mannes Preparatory and Extension divisions assisting and participating in chamber groups with the students in these divisions.

 Sarah plays a 1923 Noe Annichiarico cello from Bari, Italy.